BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time to visit Santorini to avoid the biggest crowds?
+When is the absolute best time to visit Santorini if I want to avoid the biggest crowds but still enjoy great weather?

-What are some local customs I should be aware of when visiting Santorini?
+Are there any local customs I should be aware of, especially when dining or visiting churches?

 Ready to Plan Your Trip?